 The end results you produce as a flat image or export can be used any way you see fit, commercial or otherwise.
 The separate included files including the PSD file can never be (re)sold and can only be used by you, the buyer for creating your own work.

-You can buy the Making Friends Complete Photoshop Kit in my Etsy store.
+You can buy the Making Friends Complete Photoshop Kit here.

 Using the Making Friends Kit

 Create a new document 4000 pixels wide and 6000 pixels high with a 240ppi density.
 I resized the supplied PSD file to make the download smaller.
 All other files are very high resolution.

 Save the file to something you can recognise.
 Pre saving makes sure you can easily save your progress and gives Photoshop a better chance to recover if it crashes.